space-wizards/website-content/content/post/22-04-24-progress-report-33.md

 This month saw a significant increase in the number of objects available to mappers, including shuttle walls for the arrivals and escape shuttle as well as a number of trees and other flora ported over from /tg/.
 Also included are new signs and new decorations, including dressers and television sets.

-TODO: Pic with all of the new things
+Here's a *very* non-exhaustive look:

+{{< imgw "images/post/pr_33/mapping" >}}

 {{< newsection >}}
 ### More Animals & Grenade Penguins
 *Contributed by Emisse, Snowni, mirrorcult, EmoGarbage404, Carou02*

-The station now has a number of new and returning pets, thanks to a team of contributors who ported most of the existing animals from the /tg/ codebase - including foxes, ferrets, raccoons, opossums, dogs, and the Syndicate Grenade Penguin.
+The station now has a number of new and returning pets, thanks to a team of contributors who ported most of the existing animals from the /tg/ codebase - including foxes, ferrets, raccoons, opossums, dogs, and the new Syndicate Grenade Penguin.
 I hope no one has allergies.

-TODO: Pic of animals and/or vid of grenade penguin doing its thing
+{{< video-audio "/video/pr_33/penguin.mp4" >}}

 {{< newsection >}}
 ### Lobby Refactor & More Songs